Published: February 11, 2017 • 3 min read

 Why?
 For me, it’s been an invaluable opportunity to practice explaining my thoughts, and to watch myself grow.

 Translating technical ideas into words is one of the great challenges of being a programmer.
 We have to master it.
-Communicating with technical and non-technical people is crucial.
+Communicating well with everyone on your team is crucial.

 This blog forces me to reflect on my work.
 The process prompts the following questions: